DataDog/hiring-engineers/answers.md

 ## Visualizing Data

 Next I was to use the Datadog API to create a Timeboard with three metrics on the same timeseries graph.
 Doing so required a bit of research.
 First I read the general graphing [documentation](https://docs.datadoghq.com/graphing/) for the UI.
 Once I was familiar, I read the [documentation](https://docs.datadoghq.com/graphing/miscellaneous/graphingjson/) about editing graphs with JSON.
 This is how I would be primarily editing the graph I was creating.
-Finally, I researched the [functions](https://docs.datadoghq.com/graphing/miscellaneous/functions/) I would be using like the `anomalies()` and `.rollup()` function.
+Finally, I researched the [functions](https://docs.datadoghq.com/graphing/miscellaneous/functions/) I would be using the `anomalies()` and `.rollup()` function.
 I added the three metrics described in the bullet points (custom metric scoped over host, any method from Integration from database with anomaly function applied, and custom metric with rollup function).

 The script for this Timeboard is included in the repository as `timeboard.json`.
 Here is the completed Dashboard.
 I could not figure out how to set the timeframe for the Timeboard to just the last five minutes so I set it to the past hour.
 Here is a screenshot of the timeseries graph: